lukeiayf/java-notes/Technical Interview/Common Vue Interview Questions.md

 	- You cannot cache the style since its inside the js
 	- It makes the js bundle bigger
 	- The classes names generated are hashes so it makes debugging harder
- - For Vue a common css-in-js library is `vue-styles-components`
+ - For Vue a common css-in-js library is `vue-styled-components`
 ```
  <template>
   <StyledButton :primary="true">Click Me</StyledButton>